 He found that a group of funsters who called themselves the Anti-Bell Ringing Society made ample use of ‘oll korrect.’
-The ABRS was part of another 19th century fad – clubs devoted to inside jokes.
-There was also, for example, the Association of Bankrupt Insurance Companies, the Mammoth Cod Association and the Flouring Committee.
+The Anti-Bell Ringing Society belonged to another 19th century fad – clubs devoted to inside jokes.
+Jokesters, for example, formed the Association of Bankrupt Insurance Companies, the Mammoth Cod Association and the Flouring Committee.

-When the Boston Post reported – tongue in cheek – on their antics, the writer included one of their favorite slang expressions: OK for ‘oll korrect.’
-The Boston Post, BTW, was the most popular daily newspaper for a century in New England – and the source of the Boston Post cane -- until it folded in 1956.
+When the Boston Post reported on their antics, the writer included one of their favorite slang expressions: OK for ‘oll korrect.’
+The Boston Post, BTW, was the most popular daily newspaper for a century in New England.
+The Post also gave out the Boston Post cane -- until it folded in 1956.

 Henry David Thoreau even used OK.
 Once, a Concord tailor told him the pants he wanted were out of fashion.
 He wondered where she got the idea.
-Oblivious to clothing fashion but susceptible to linguistic fads, Thoreau wrote, "It is some Oak Hall O Call--OK all correct establishment which she knows but I do not. “
+Oblivious to clothing fashion but susceptible to linguistic fads, Thoreau wrote about the incident.
+"It is some Oak Hall O Call--OK all correct establishment which she knows but I do not,“ he wrote.

-OK went national in the presidential campaign of 1840.
+OK then went national in the presidential campaign of 1840.
 Martin Van Buren was running for re-election against William Henry Harrison.
-Van Buren was born and reared in the New York town of Kinderhook, and he was nicknamed "Old Kinderhook."
-Van Buren's supporters began forming "OK Clubs around the country."
+Van Buren, born and reared in the New York town of Kinderhook, had the nickname "Old Kinderhook."
+Van Buren's supporters began forming "OK Clubs" around the country.
 It spread to everyday speech, and by 1864 it showed up in the Slang Dictionary of Vulgar Words.

-There are other theories about the origin of OK.
-Some scholars (and Pete Seeger) claim it was a Choctaw Indian word spelled ‘okeh’ meaning “It is so.”
+Other theories about the origin of OK.
+Some scholars (and Pete Seeger) claim it was a Choctaw Indian word spelled ‘okeh.’
+That means “It is so.”
 Others argue it came from Africa and means “Yes, indeed.”
-We choose to believe Alan Walker Read’s analysis was oll korrect.
+We choose to believe Alan Walker Read’s analysis -- oll korrect.